LAST REVIEWED Dec 14 2021 13 MIN READ

 Account fees: You may also incur an account fee if you invest less than a certain amount in a mutual fund, or an exchange fee if you transfer to another fund in the same group.

-Where can I see my 401(k) fees?
+How do I find out my 401(k) fees?

 401(k) fees are listed in different places, depending on who’s charging them.

 401(k) provider fees: The fees charged by your company’s 401(k) plan administrator will be listed by the administrator directly—usually on their website or in the informational material given to you when you first enroll in the plan.
 Like we mentioned, these fees are sometimes covered by your employer, or you might have to pay them yourself.

 Front-end and back-end loads: You can see a specific fund’s front-end and back-end loads in its prospectus, which is available on the SEC’s website as well as on services like Morningstar.
 Prospectuses are always available to you before, during, and after you hold shares in the fund.
-“No-load funds” are funds that charge neither a front-end nor back-end load, but some still charge a 12b-1 fee (a.k.a. a level load).
+“No-load funds'' are funds that charge neither a front-end nor a back-end load, but some still charge a 12b-1 fee (a.k.a. a level load).

-Operating expenses: 12b-1 fees, investment management fees, and miscellaneous other annual fees (like legal or accounting expenses) are all gathered into one figure: the 401(k) expense ratio.
+Operating expenses: 12b-1 fees, investment management fees, and miscellaneous other annual fees (like legal, marketing or accounting expenses) are all gathered into one figure: the 401(k) expense ratio.
 This figure is expressed as a percentage of the average AUM.
 For example, if you’ve invested $10,000 in a fund with a 5% expense ratio, you’ll pay $500 a year in fees.
 In most cases, the annual gross expense ratio for 401(k) is the same amount as the net expense ratio.
 However, if there are waivers and reimbursements affecting the gross expenses, the gross expense ratio for a 401(k) plan may be higher.

 What’s a good expense ratio for a 401(k)?